okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview/index.md

 - **Scalability:** Design your solution to allow for user growth and changing use patterns of your apps and infrastructure, without requiring a redesign.

 - **Easy integration with app stack:** Maintain your IAM solution separately from your apps.
-Your apps can evolve independently and you can enable multiple apps to use your IAM solution.
-Enable integration with your apps that optimizes performance by designing an event-based interface that is accessed using an API.
+Your apps can evolve independently, and you can enable multiple apps to use your IAM solution.
+Enable integration with your apps that optimizes performance by designing an event-based interface that's accessed using an API.
 Provide an SDK to make integration easier.

-- **Traffic surge protection:** Prevent sudden bursts of requests from disrupting usage or operations.
+- **Traffic surge protection:** Prevent sudden bursts of requests from disrupting use or operations.

 - **High availability:** Ensure that your IAM solution is fully operational when your apps go live.